Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Examples

 which for a uniform prior, $p^j=1/3$, yields

 This result can be compared with the global bound, which we compute analytically using Ref.~\cite{BergouPRL_2012} (see Appendix~\ref{app:analytic_solution} for proof):

 The performance of the linear receivers is benchmarked with the global bound in Fig.~\ref{fig:double_degenerate_codes}(b).
 We note that the behavior of $P_0$ for small $|\alpha|^2$ is compatible with the quadratic law in Eq.~(\ref{P0-double}).

-This example suggests that multiple photodetection events allow linear receivers to achieve pretty good USD even for codes of higher degeneracy.
+Finally, we note that while photon number resolving detectors (PNRDs) could help improve the performance of our detectors, we do not expect their use to replace the reliance on detection events across multiple modes.
+In the case of the example in Eq.~\eqref{eq:sing_mode_dd}, $\smash{\ket{\alpha^1}}$ and $\smash{\ket{\alpha^2}}$ differ only in phase and have the same photon statistics.
+Therefore PNRDs, by themselves, cannot be sufficient to discriminate these two states.